Which of the following best describes the main difference between... | Study Prep in Pearson+

-Which of the following best describes the main difference between transcription and translation in eukaryotic cells?
+Which of the following best describes the main difference between a computer worm and a biological virus?

 A